Seneschal

-The word seneschal (/ˈsɛnəʃəl/ SEN-ə-shəl) can have several different meanings, all of which reflect certain types of supervising or administering in a historic context.
-Most commonly, a seneschal was a senior position filled by a court appointment within a royal, ducal, or noble household during the Middle Ages and early Modern period – historically a steward or majordomo of a medieval great house.
+A seneschal (/ˈsɛnəʃəl/ SEN-ə-shəl) is most commonly, a senior position filled by a court appointment within a royal, ducal, or noble household during the Middle Ages and early Modern period – historically a steward or majordomo of a medieval great house.
 In a medieval royal household, a seneschal was in charge of domestic arrangements and the administration of servants, which, in the medieval period particularly, meant the seneschal might oversee hundreds of laborers, servants and their associated responsibilities, and have a great deal of power in the community, at a time when much of the local economy was often based on the wealth and responsibilities of such a household.

-A second meaning is more specific, and concerns the late medieval and early modern nation of France, wherein the seneschal (sénéchal) was also a royal officer in charge of justice and control of the administration of certain southern provinces called seneschalties, holding a role equivalent to a northern French bailiff (bailli).
+A more specific type, which concerns the late medieval and early modern nation of France, of seneschal (sénéchal) was also a royal officer in charge of justice and control of the administration of certain southern provinces called seneschalties, holding a role equivalent to a northern French bailiff (bailli).

-In the United Kingdom the modern meaning of seneschal is primarily as an ecclesiastical term, referring to a cathedral official.
+In the United Kingdom the modern seneschal is primarily an ecclesiastical position, a cathedral official.